Coherence turned on by incoherent light: Model

-Let us therefore inspect the time-dependent expectation value $\im\{\la\sigma_+^2(t)\sigma_-^1(t)\ra\}\equiv \im\{\la e_1,g_2 |\varrho(t)|g_1,e_2\ra\}$ as the quantifier of the electronic inter-site coherence of our ``molecular aggregate'' under incoherent driving.
-Upon multiplication by $2\Omega$ this yields the {\it excitation current} (in short, current), which is proportional to the probability per unit time for an excitation transfer from molecule 1 to molecule 2 (see SI).
-For simplicity and without loss of essential physics, we study the temporal behavior of this coherence-induced current under the assumptions that both dipoles point in the same direction and that the excited state of molecule 1 has slightly larger natural linewidth than that of molecule 2: $\gamma_2=0.9999\gamma_1$.
-In a fully symmetric system, where $\gamma_1=\gamma_2$ and $\Delta=0$, the expectation value of the excitation current vanishes for all times, $\im\{\la\sigma_+^2(t)\sigma_-^1(t)\ra\}\equiv 0$.
+Let us inspect the time-dependent expectation value $\im\{\la\sigma_+^2(t)\sigma_-^1(t)\ra\}\equiv \im\{\la e_1,g_2 |\varrho(t)|g_1,e_2\ra\}$ as the quantifier of the electronic inter-site coherence of our ``molecular aggregate'' under incoherent driving.
+Upon multiplication by $2\Omega$ this yields the {\it excitation current}, which is proportional to the probability per unit time for an excitation transfer from molecule 1 to molecule 2 (see Appendix \ref{sec:app}).
+For simplicity and without loss of essential physics, we study the temporal behavior of this coherence-induced current under the assumptions that the thermal source is characterised by $N(\omega_0)=0.01$ (which is consistent with the mean photon number of the sunlight at the optical frequencies), both dipoles point in the same direction, and that the excited states of molecules 1 and 2 have equal linewidths $\gamma_1=\gamma_2=\gamma$\footnote{This can be justified by using a standard expression for the spontaneous decay rate $\gamma_k$ [see its definition following Eq. (\ref{meq})].
+If we assume that both dipoles have equal matrix elements and their transition frequencies lie in the optical domain, then for $\omega_1=2\pi\times 10^{15}$ Hz, $\omega_2=\omega_1-\Delta$ and $\Delta= 10$ GHz (which corresponds to $\simeq 100$ natural linewidths), we obtain, $\gamma_2/\gamma_1\approx 1-3\Delta/\omega_1=0.99997$.}.
+Furthermore, we assume that $\Delta>0$, by noting that in a fully symmetric system, where $\gamma_1=\gamma_2$ and $\Delta=0$, the expectation value of the excitation current trivially vanishes for all times, i.e., $\im\{\la\sigma_+^2(t)\sigma_-^1(t)\ra\}\equiv 0$, while the treatment of the case $\Delta<0$ amounts to relabelling molecules 1 and 2.